ImRajatAgrawal/The-interrupting-snake-in-pygame/README.md

 The computer snake is programmend according to the algorithm of finding the closest point (x,y) from a set of points in a 2-D space.
 The algorithm maintains the Player snake's coordinates in a list and finds the closest point in it to the coordinates of the computer snake's head.

-## converting the program to an executable
+## Converting the program to an executable
+   Install cx_Freeze Package on your machine using the command -
+      pip install cx_Freeze

-   Locate the file setup.py from the repository and run the following command on the command prompt -
+   Locate the file setup.py from the repository, make changes in the file path and run the following command on the command prompt -
       build setup.py

    and then you are good to go.